 Another item to consider that relates to the location of solar installations is shading.
 Solar panels are composed of individual solar cells, and if those cells are covered by shade, then they will not generate at full capacity.
 If a portion of your solar panels are shaded, the other panels will still operate, but it will decrease the amount of electricity that the system produces overall.

-Solar panels work by absorbing the light from the sun – not the heat from the sun – and turning it into usable electricity.
+Solar panels work by absorbing the light from the sun - not the heat from the sun - and turning it into usable electricity.
 If the outside temperatures are too hot, it can actually hinder the performance of the solar cells and reduce the output of a photovoltaic (PV) solar panel system.
 In fact, the output of a solar panel is inversely proportional to the temperature of the panel.
 In other words, as temperature increases, panel performance generally decreases.
 The Temperature Coefficient of Power quantifies this relationship between heat and power output.
 It's expressed as a % Power / °C. The smaller the temperature coefficient of power, the better the panel will perform at higher temperatures.
 If you happen to live somewhere hot, a low-temperature coefficient will be important in maximizing your system's efficiency.

 When we think about things that block the sun, we often think of trees and cloud cover but, on a smaller scale, you also have to worry about the dirt and debris that accumulates on solar panels and all other surfaces over time.
 This is referred to as soiling.
 If left unattended, standing dirt and debris can also limit a solar panel's production.

 Yes, but there are conditions.
 The current net-metering rules allow for meter aggregation if:

 - The meters are under common ownership;

 - The meters are located in Carroll Electric's service area;